SaiVamsiKolla-QA/selenium-pom-ui-tests-python/README.md

 # Swag Labs Automation Framework

-A Page Object Model based Selenium automation framework for testing the Swag Labs demo website.
+A Page Object Model based on the Selenium automation framework for testing the Swag Labs demo website.
 This framework includes end-to-end test scenarios from login to checkout with Allure reporting integration.

 ## Features